Are UITs Better Than ETFs?

 [Download How to Pick The Right ETF Every Time].

 One primary difference between a straight ETF and an exchange-traded-UIT—such as the S&P 500 SPDR (SPY, A)—is how dividends are handled.

 When a UIT receives a dividend from a component company, the fund managers will hold it in cash until the end of the quarter.
 Come the end of the quarter, collected dividends are paid out to investors holding units of the fund.
 ETFs that are not set up as UITs—such as the iShares S&P 500 Index ETF (IVV, A-)—have the option to reinvest dividends immediately.
 This can provide favorable returns to investors during bull markets, as the reinvested dividends capitalize on rising stock prices.

 When the market drops, however, UITs have the upper hand.
-By having the cash received from dividends on the sidelines, UITs are reinvesting that cash into declining stocks, which could result in an erosion of capital [see our Monthly Dividend ETFdb Portfolio].
+By having the cash received from dividends on the sidelines, UITs are not reinvesting that cash into declining stocks, which could result in an erosion of capital [see our Monthly Dividend ETFdb Portfolio].

 UIT fund managers must replicate the underlying index at all times.
 For example, the S&P 500 SPDR must be invested in all 500 stocks that compose the S&P 500 index to ensure the UIT precisely mimics the price movements of the actual index.
 An ETF that is actively managed can invest in multiple products in an attempt to re-create the performance of the underlying index or asset.
 This type of management can result in tracking errors – at times the ETF may outperform or underperform the underlying asset.